Real Talk: When you've gotta go and how urinals can help

 Product mentioned in this blog:

-Men's Potty Portable Pee Bottle - $ - by ONEDONE on Amazon
+Men's Potty Portable Pee Bottle by ONEDONE - Available at Amazon